 Voluntary and Confidential Reporting of Crimes:

 Victims or witnesses to a crime are encouraged to report what they know about a crime to the police.
-The MCC Police welcome such information and, under some circumstances, will guarantee confidentiality.
-However, the College cannot guarantee confidentiality in all instances, particularly when that information pertains to an offense or an alleged offender that may affect the safety of others on campus or is mandated to be reported.
+The MCC Police Department welcomes such information and, under some circumstances, will guarantee confidentiality.
+However, the college cannot guarantee confidentiality in all instances, particularly when that information pertains to an offense or an alleged offender that may affect the safety of others on campus or is mandated to be reported.

-Buildings, facilities, and landscaping are maintained in a manner that minimizes hazardous conditions.
-MCC Police officers regularly patrol the campus and report malfunctioning lights or other unsafe physical conditions to facilities management for correction.
+Buildings, facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
+MCC Police Department officers regularly patrol the campus and report malfunctioning lights or other unsafe physical conditions to facilities management for correction.
 In addition, MCC invites reports of physical hazards or potential safety issues.

 Crime Alerts and Timely Warnings: